 One window, small wall gap

 If there is just one window that is very close to the corner of the room, having just one curtain on one side will look uneven, but having one on either side means you could block the window and miss out on light.
-In this instance curtains are less practical and a blind that lowers from the top down (roller or Venetian) is best.
-You could add a slim decorative curtain (one that doesn’t close) on each side; it won’t impede the light and will give the window a softer look than a blind alone.
+In this instance curtains are less practical and a roller blind, honeycomb, venetian blind or shutters would be better.

-By this we mean glass that meets in the corner.
-To hang curtains in this area you a continuous curved track or rod is essential as separate curtains would touch the glass.
-Vertical blinds that also curve right around are another good option.
-Roller blinds or anything with vertical slats or lines are not a good option.
-You’d need to ensure they were measured, made and installed precisely so there is no gap and no overlap, and with vertical slats there is the risk the slats would not match up giving a messy and uneven aesthetic.
+By this we mean glass that meets glass in the corner.
+To hang curtains in this area you need a continuous curved track or rod is essential as separate curtains would touch the glass.
+Vertical blinds or Veri Shades® that also curve right around are another good option.
+Roller blinds or venetians in this setting are fiddly and can look messy if they’re not exact.

 Curtain rods can be tricky in corner windows as they often come with decorative knobs on the ends.
 Either choose tracks with can be hidden behind the curtain, a rod with a small end knob or hunt down a 90 degree corner rod adapter.
 It slots onto the end of each rod in the corner so there is no gap in between the two rods.
 This is best for the scenario where there is no wall gap between the two windows.

 Sign up and create a home you love with expert decor tips, seasonal solutions, the latest trend inspiration, exclusive offers and more.

 Curtains or blinds?
 How to decide

 Deciding between curtains and blinds can be difficult.
 It depends on the space you want to compliment and the desired purpose of the window furnishing.
 Luckily, our in-home consultants can help you make the final decision, but for planning and research purposes we’ve put together the following guide.